 I nodded, turning my name around in my head, “Did I turn out as you’d hoped?”

 My mother smiled enigmatically, thinking no doubt of all the conversations we’ve had in which she’s advised me to temper my temper, not be so judgmental, and to be more empathetic.
-She neither confirmed nor denied and left all the letters of the alphabet up in the air.
-But a mother is nothing if not bright, kind and warm.
+To not laugh so much like a braying donkey or eat an entire Chipotle Burrito.
+A Tiffany would never do that.

-“I know now,” she said, “that I could have named you Flower Ho, as your Grandpa wanted me to do, and you would have turned out just as well.”
+“It could have been a lot worse.
+Your name could have been ‘Flower’, as your Grandpa wanted me to name you, and you would have turned out just as well.”

 I snorted.
 Flower Ho!
-Who knew my grandpa had such spectacular tacky taste?
-I paused for a minute, imagining life as a girl named “Flower” and then as a young aspiring writer named “Flower” and wondering why in the hell people weren’t buying anything by someone named Flower Ho.
-People would be confused about the genre.
-Was it weird Asian Fetish Literature?
-Soft erotica?
-A book on gardening?
+Who knew my grandpa, he of the three-piece suits and oiled-hair and old Shanghai glamour had such spectacularly tacky taste?
+I paused for a minute, imagining life as a girl named “Flower” and then as a young aspiring writer named “Flower”.
+Would Flower Ho sell any books?
+On Chinese gardens, perhaps.
 It didn’t matter.
-My mother had the good sense to distinguish between tacky and what, in her mind, felt timeless.
+My mother had the good sense to distinguish between tacky and what, despite not being from America, felt confident and timeless.